 The Delta Air Lines loyalty program, SkyMiles, gets mixed reviews.
 Some travelers love Delta and fly the airline frequently.
-It is, after all, likely one of the best domestic airlines in terms of service and amenities.
-However, SkyMiles isn’t always the easiest loyalty program to use to your advantage and sometimes the miles-earning opportunities aren’t as plentiful as what you might find with another loyalty program.
+It is, after all, one of the best domestic airlines in terms of service and amenities.
+However, SkyMiles isn’t always the easiest loyalty program to use to your advantage, and sometimes the miles-earning opportunities aren’t as plentiful as those you might find with other loyalty programs.

 If you enjoy the Delta experience and want to know more about how you can make SkyMiles work for you, keep reading.

 To start, one of the best ways to make the most of your airline loyalty program is by earning your way into that program’s elite status tiers.
 The SkyMiles program is made up of SkyMiles’ Basic Membership and then Medallion Elite Membership.
 As you fly, you earn Medallion Qualification Miles (MQMs, or the distance you fly and your fare), Medallion Qualification Segments (MQSs, or the number of flights you take) and Medallion Qualification Dollars (MQDs, or spending on flights), and these all add up to giving you a higher elite tier.
 The more you fly, the more you earn and the more you earn, the better the perks that come with your status.

 - To earn Silver status, you have to accumulate 25,000 MQM or 30 MQS and $3,000 MQD.

 - To earn Gold status, you need 50,000 MQM or 60 MQS and $6,000 MQD.

 - For Platinum, you need 75,000 MQM or 100 MQS and $9,000 MQD.

 - Lastly, for Diamond status, you need 125,000 MQM or 140 MQS and $15,000 MQD.